hesharon/react-carousel/README.md

 Going backwards

-Going backwards is a bit different.
-If we started off with the array being [1, 2, 3] and current index being 0, there is nothing before Array[0] that we can go to.
-That is why we started off with the array being [3, 1, 2, 3] and our current index 1.

-- If we're at index 0, reset the array so that the first element of the original array is at the end, and the last element of the original array is at the beginning.
-Set current index to the last index of the original array
+- If we're at index 0, set current index to the last index of originalArray

 [3 (current), 1, 2, 3] ----> [3, 1, 2, 3 (current), 1]

-This is where I learned how to do infinite scrolling from (Read this and then the Github repo attached): https://atomizedobjects.com/blog/react/create-a-react-carousel-using-react-hooks/
+This is where I learned how to do infinite scrolling from.
+I changed it slightly because I realized their handleTransitionEnd could be optimized, but the fundamentals are the same.
+(Read this and then the Github repo attached): https://atomizedobjects.com/blog/react/create-a-react-carousel-using-react-hooks/